-- 1) In accordance with the Planning Act, the Three Rivers Planning Board shall be responsible for administration of the Official Plan, including: - a) Prepare and recommend to Council proposed alterations and additions to the Official Plan: - b) To recommend to Council implementing by-laws in respect of the Official Plan: - c) To hold public meetings; - d) When requested by Council, to prepare estimates of the cost of any public work, improvement, or other project; and - e) To perform such other duties of a planning nature as may be requested by Council. - 2) Council shall appoint a Development Officer to administer this Plan and review development applications.
-The role of the Development Officer shall be detailed in a Development By-law described in Section 9.3 below. - The Town shall ensure that technical expertise is available to assist with the implementation of necessary elements of this Plan, including the review of development applications, the undertaking of public works, enforcement activities, and related matters.
+- 1) In accordance with the Planning Act R.S.P.E.I.
+1988, P-8, the Three Rivers Planning Board shall be responsible for administration of the Official Plan, including: - a) Prepare and recommend to Council proposed alterations and additions to the Official Plan; - b) To recommend to Council implementing bylaws in respect of the Official Plan; - c) To hold public meetings; - d) When requested by Council, to prepare estimates of the cost of any public work, improvement, or other project; and - e) To perform such other duties of a planning nature as may be requested by Council. - 2) Council shall appoint a Development Officer to administer this Plan and review development applications.
+The role of the Development Officer shall be detailed in a Development Bylaw described in Section 9.3 below. - 3) The Town shall ensure that technical expertise is available to assist with the implementation of necessary elements of this Plan, including the review of development applications, the undertaking of public works, enforcement activities, and related matters.
 The necessary expertise may be secured through direct employment with the Town, or through a contract with a qualified consultant. - 4) The Town of Three Rivers recognizes the importance to landowners of timely implementation of the principles, objectives, and policies of this Plan.
-Council, the Planning Board, and Staff commit to: - a) The timely and efficient processing of applications for development; - b) Providing courteous and professional assistance to development proponents and residents; - c) Transparency in decision-making, as guided by the provisions of the Planning Act; and - d) Promotion of opportunities for public input in planning activities. - 5) In preparing annual budgets for the Town of Three Rivers, Council shall ensure that adequate funding is made available for the proper administration of the Official Plan, as described in the policies above.
+Council, the Planning Board, and Staff commit to: - a) The timely and efficient processing of applications for development; - b) Providing courteous and professional assistance to development applicants and residents; - c) Transparency in decision-making, as guided by the provisions of the Planning Act R.S.P.E.I.
+1988, P-8; and - d) Promotion of opportunities for public input in planning activities. - 5) In preparing annual budgets for the Town of Three Rivers, Council shall ensure that adequate funding is made available for the proper administration of the Official Plan, as described in the policies above.